patrickpiedad/personalWebsite/finalDesign/blog/2024-08-22-the-application-process.md

 <br />
 <li>As with any interview, the more you prepare, the better you'll be.
 Find a good list of sample questions like this <a href="https://github.com/ashishps1/awesome-behavioral-interviews">one</a> and practice.
 Run through questions with your friends, your spouse, your mentor, and that weird guy at the bus stop.
 You'll be 100x better if you do.</li>
 <br/>
 <li>Have a list of stories in your head that you know really well.
-That way, if you get a question that you didn't practice, you can use adapt one of these stories to answer the question.</li>
+That way, if you get a question that you didn't anticipate, you can adapt one of these stories to answer the question.</li>
 <br />
 <li>Prove to the interviewers that you're passionate about tech.
 Tell them about your self-taught journey, those projects you're working on, and the college classes you've been taking.
 They want you to succeed, so make it easy for them by showing why you're the best candidate.</li>
 <br />
 <li>This is likely one of your first real interview experiences outside of the military.
 Relax.
 This interview matters, but it's also just a conversation between people.
-In addition to the interviewers screening you, make sure you have questions for them to determine whether the program is actually a good fit.</li>
+In addition to the interviewers screening you as a candidate, make sure you have questions to screen whether the program is what you're looking for.</li>
 </ul>

 I could probably write another page and a half of advice, but I'll leave it there.
 If you are desiring more, reach out and we'll chat.